Vancouver Waldorf School

-The Vancouver Waldorf School is a private Waldorf school with preschool, kindergarten and grades 1 to 12.
-The main office and grade school are located at 2725 St Christophers Road in North Vancouver, British Columbia.
-It has a high school at a separate location in Edgemont Village.
+The Vancouver Waldorf School is an independent Waldorf school with preschool, kindergarten and grades 1 to 12.
+The administrative offices, early childhood centre, and grade school are located at 2725 St Christophers Road in North Vancouver, British Columbia.
+The high school is at a separate location in Edgemont Village and the Lifeways childcare centre is in Moodyville.
 The curriculum includes an emphasis on experiential learning.

 The school is a member of the Association of Waldorf Schools of North America.